B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/jobs/mcbee.md

 The goal of the delivery driver is to prepare a number of burgers and then deliver them to the locations marked on the GPS.
 It's worth noting that the delivery locations are often different.

 The preparation of the burgers is based on a memory game, each time you will have a different preparation recipe.
 If you choose the wrong ingredient, you can always return to the workstation to see the recipe again.
 The correctly chosen ingredients are displayed differently in the interface that shows the burger recipe.

-Depending on the skill level, the delivery driver can prepare and deliver more burgers to receive a higher payment for the job. (progressively adding 1 extra burger for each skill level)

-- Skill 1 - The delivery driver can prepare only one burger.
-- Skill 6 - The delivery driver can prepare up to 6 burgers

 NOTE: To work at this job, you need an active driver's license.